About Steiner Education

 Steiner schools differ from other schools in both curriculum and approach.

-The curriculum focuses on the cultivation and nourishment of right and left-brain skills, fostering creativity, initiative, social responsibility and moral awareness in children and young people.
+The curriculum focuses on fostering creativity, initiative, social responsibility and moral awareness in children and young people.

 From Kindergarten to the final year (Class 12), subject matter is linked to a child’s developmental stage, which both inspires and motivates the pupils.
 All subjects are linked together and taught in a wider context interweaving academic, artistic and practical subjects.